dorymint/TODOGotcha/README.md

 For learn.

-rgr is cli tool for find target words in many files.
+rgr is cli tools for find target words in many files.
-Available in utf8.

 ## Usage